Free Shipping for All Order $175+

 • Thymosin Beta-4 (Coming Soon) – Examined for its potential impact on cellular migration, wound healing, and skin recovery.

-• Melanotan-2 – Researched for its role in melanogenesis and pigmentation pathways.
+• Melanoten-2 – Researched for its role in melanogenesis and pigmentation pathways.

 • BPC-157 – Explored for its potential role in tissue repair, wound healing, and inflammation modulation.